A Sketch of the History of the Second Mississippi Infantry Regiment: The End: Petersburg and Capture at Hatcher's Run

 The following day, the Federal army initiated attacks all along Lee’s Petersburg lines, penetrating in many areas and causing the Southern defenses to disintegrate.
 In the area where Heth’s Division was positioned, east and northeast of Burgess’ Mill, the Union VI and II Corps pushed through the gray defenders and began to roll up the line from their right to left, driving west.
 The 2nd Mississippi was in position near the southern end of the line at Hatcher’s Run, which was swollen from recent rains and impassable to infantry.
 When the Federals broke through to the regiment’s left, the 2nd Mississippi was trapped with Federal troops converging on three sides and the raging stream to their rear.
 Pressed back to the bank of Hatcher’s Run, most of the regiment would be taken prisoner, but a few desperate individuals may have made it across the rushing water to freedom only to be surrendered a week later at Appomattox Court House.

-For the ninety-nine proud veterans of the 2nd Mississippi trapped on the east bank of Hatcher’s Run, captivity was only minutes away.
+For the one hundred proud veterans of the 2nd Mississippi trapped on the east bank of Hatcher’s Run, captivity was only minutes away.
 The men had one final task to accomplish on behalf of their regiment, however.
 They were determined that the colors of the 2nd Mississippi Infantry Volunteers would never again become a Yankee trophy.
 Private Nathaniel M. Bynum tore the flag from its staff and hid it inside his jacket.
 He would keep it securely hidden while a prisoner of war until paroled and released from Ft.
 Delaware.